Ddystopia/abakus/README.md

 // Here we are defining registers to use.
 By the definition, Abakus Machine
-// could have infinite abount of registers, but finite at the time of execution.
+// could have an infinite abount of registers, but finite at the time of execution.
 // Virtually it means, that we could choose arbitrary large finite number of
 // registers.